xma711/notebook/software_engineering/ansible/README.md

 When i add 172.17.0.4, a docker ubuntu client, to the hosts file, and then i do a 'ansible test_clients_docker -a "echo hello"', it failed.
-The error msg is "MOUDLE FAILURE".
+The error msg is "MODULE FAILURE".

 The reason is the the client needs to have python2.
 The ubuntu docker container i used happens to not have python2.